 If you've determined that the issue is beyond the scope of your ability to handle it, it's time to contact your insurance company.
 You'll want to find out what kind of coverage you have for the loss and what your deductible is.
 If you decide to file a claim, you'll be assigned an adjuster to handle it.
 Often your insurance company will put you in touch with a preferred restoration vendor, but sometimes they'll advise you to find one on your own.

 Contact Restoration Service

 A restoration professional can work directly with your insurance company and you to ensure the job is done correctly.
 A project manager or technician will assess the damage and help determine the most appropriate course of action.
 Standing water will be extracted, and drying equipment will be set right away so the damage doesn't worsen.
 Once everything is dry, unsalvageable materials will be removed, and everything else will be cleaned and sanitized to prepare for reconstruction.

 Five Things Not to Do After a Water Damage

 - Safety First!
 Do not enter areas that pose a threat to your health due to electricity or contaminated water.

 - Do not use a household vacuum to suck up the water.
-These are not created to work with water and cause a risk of electrical shock as well as damage to the vacuum.
+These are not created to work with water and cause a risk of electrical shock and damage to the vacuum.

 - Avoid walking on wet surfaces as much as possible.
-Walking through wet areas runs the risk of spreading possibly contaminants through the rest of the property.
+Walking through wet areas runs the risk of spreading possible contaminants through the rest of the property.